 Their newsletter is friendly, vivid, authentic, and attention-grabbing.
 Their graphic design skills are top-notch and they seem to be quite into animated infographics.
 Once you visit their blog you’ll soon notice how nice, clean, and interactive the content feed is.

 If you want to get MailChimp letters in your inbox you need to sign up on their blog first.

 Simply put, Campaign Monitor is about email marketing.
 Their marketing newsletter comes once a month so that you’ll have plenty to read without constant spam in your inbox.

 Sign up on the blog page and communications will soon follow to fill your inbox.
 Guides, blog posts, tools, infographics, webinars, and collections are available for you to read, learn from, and use whenever you feel like.
 By the way, did we say how cool and engaging the newsletter is?
 And the page layout is pretty nice, too.

 Subscribers can filter their content feed by opting in for one of the categories: new features, email marketing, how-tos, customers (case studies, testimonials, and insights from world-class email marketers and customers), and company (product updates).

 When the subscriptions matter is not treated properly, you may often end up like this: loads and loads of messages.

 You need to curate your subscriptions.
 Keep what’s worth reading or useful, and forget the rest.
 Search for truly meaningful and qualitative marketing value providers and subscribe to those.
-Fill your inbox with the best marketing newsletters possible and get to know the dynamics of your industry like the back of your hand.
+Fill your inbox with the best marketing newsletters possible, with great content and good visuals, and get to know the dynamics of your industry like the back of your hand.